Deploy an automation runbook to automatically rebuild indexes

 -

-Expand the Stored Procedures folder to see what was created.
+Expand the Stored Procedures folder to see the newly created stored procedures.

 Configure Automation Account assets